skylian/caffe-action/README.md

   - Coming soon...

 ### Extension
-Currently all existing data layers sub-classed from `BasePrefetchLayer` support parallel training.
-If you have newly added layer which is also sub-classed `BasePrefetchLayer`, simply override the virtual method
+Currently all existing data layers sub-classed from `BasePrefetchingDataLayer` support parallel training.
+If you have newly added layer which is also sub-classed `BasePrefetchingDataLayer`, simply override the virtual method
 ```C++
 inline virtual void advance_cursor();
 ```
-It's function should be forwarding the "cursor" in your data layer for one step.
+Its function should be forwarding the "cursor" in your data layer for one step.

 ### Questions
 Contact